 Although considerably longer, wheelbase remained the same, resulting in considerable front and rear overhangs.
 And then there are the skirted rear wheels.
 This styling feature stopped looking good on cars somewhere around the time of Watergate.
 Still, GM kept trying to make this look work on a number of models all the way through 1998.
 Combined with the convex body sides, it gave the car a bulging look in my opinion.
 A scaled-down “beached whale” B-body, if you will.

 Moving up, we get to the greenhouse.
 Notice how it appears to sit on top of the body, rather than be integrated with it like just about every car design since 1970?
-For another throwback, designers gave it a trunk that was just so awkwardly long and flat.
+For another throwback, designers gave it a long and flat trunk that was just… so awkward.

 I’m not sure if this was the intent of the overall design, but the 1991 Ninety-Eight’s profile actually evokes that of the 1961 Ninety-Eight, albeit the front- and rear-ends reversed.
-Retro styling features are popular today, but not everything is destined to come back in style.
-I don’t think we’ll ever be seeing Dagmars again.
+Some retro styling features return to prominence, but not everything is destined to come back in style.
+I don’t think we’ll ever be seeing Dagmars or tail fins again.

 However, you can see how damaging a minor scuff could be to it.
 The majority of Ninety-Eights saw their trim pieces peel off in a matter of years.
-Now here I really could go on, but I think I’ve made my point clear: This was one ugly car.
+Now here I really could go on, but I think I’ve made my point clear: This was one stylistically challenged car.

 I came across some early design sketches of the ’91 Ninety-Eight that reveal a stronger resemblance to the Park Avenue.

-Here’s a prototype with the Park Avenue’s roofline, shorter overhangs, and open rear wheel wells.
+Here is a prototype with a more Park Avenue-esque roofline, shorter overhangs, and open rear wheel wells.

 And here’s a more slab-sided model that bears a strong similarity to the production model.
 The Cutlass Supreme-inspired front- and rear-fascias, simpler lower trim, and squared-off appearance do it wonders.
-It’s a shame this much more stately Ninety-Eight didn’t make it into production.
+It’s a shame this much more stately, almost Town Car-esque Ninety-Eight didn’t make it into production.
 More images can be found (here), as well as many design sketches for the 1985 Ninety-Eight.

 Fantasizing aside, the fact is that this was the production Oldsmobile Ninety-Eight.
 As you can guess, it didn’t draw in many buyers.
 In fact, sales for ’91 models actually decreased over the outgoing ’90 models, whose design was 6 years old.
 As a young child when they were new, I never saw many of these cars.
 From a pathetic 54,000 units in 1991, sales steadily fell to a measly 15,000 by 1996, the Ninety-Eight’s last year on the market.